nico-von/anticodex.xyz/shards/The 'e' added to transformed words is lost when adding 'mente' because 'mente' already ends in a vowel.md

 ### Excerpt
 ![[eleftheriouIntroductionItalianignorecopyrightexcerptindex#^aca3k]]

-The same is true for [[In attaching a pronoun to the end of a verb with an '-are' form, the 'e' is removed, replaced with the pronoun|attaching pronouns to the end of verbs with the '-are' form]]
+The same is true for [[In attaching a pronoun to the end of a verb with an Italian 'to {verb}' form, the 'e' is removed, replaced with the pronoun|attaching pronouns to the end of verbs with the '-are' form]]